-Zvishavane, about 97km SW of Masvingo, was built around an asbestos mine.
-Gold, beryl, chrome and iron ore mined in the area The major agricultural activity in the area is cattle ranching.
+Zvishavane, about 97km SW of Masvingo, although it is in Midlands Province, was built around an asbestos mine.
+Gold, beryl, chrome and iron ore mined in the area.
+The major agricultural activity in the area is cattle ranching.
 Zvishavane is just south of Zimbabwe's geographic center.
-The names is said to be a corruption of shavani, meaning "finger millet".
+The name is said to be a corruption of shavani, meaning "finger millet".

 Formerly called Shabani.